raphi/dockerfile-kibana4/README.md

 Based on original from [marcbachmann](https://github.com/marcbachmann/dockerfile-kibana4).

-This Dockerfile fetch the lastest version on kibana master repo.
+This Dockerfile fetch the lastest version of [Kibana master repo](https://github.com/elasticsearch/kibana).
 The default Kibana port 5601 is exposed.

 To run this container you'll need a separate elasticsearch server.
 Kibana automatically proxies all requests from the dashboard to the elasticsearch server.
 So the ES server doesn't need to be accessible from the internet.